 I am a chartered psychologist who qualified in the area of occupational psychology.
-My special area of research interest involves risk and safety, from the perspectives of work, driver behaviour and consumer behaviour.
+My special area of research interest involves risk and safety, from the perspectives of work, driver behaviour, consumer psychology and behaviour.
 I have also been involved in a major programme funded by the EU which involves cross-cultural psychology applied to engineering designers from different countries working collaboratively.

-I teach ergonomics, work psychology, consumer psychology and interpersonal behaviour and behavioural sciences for dental students.
+I teach ergonomics and work psychology as well as interpersonal behaviour and behavioural sciences for dental students.

 Dr JOAN HARVEY BSc, MPhil, PhD, AFBPsS, C Psychol

 Education: University College London BSc Hons Psychology with ancillary mathematics; Birkbeck College London M. Phil.
 Occupational Psychology; Sheffield University PhD